Ravenglass and Eskdale Railway locomotives: No. 10 Northern Rock

 With passenger numbers increasing in the early 1970s, the decision was taken by the railway company to acquire another steam loco to supplement the existing fleet.
-After undertaking trials with the Romney, Hythe & Dymchurch Railway no. 2, Northern Chief in 1972, it was decided that the new loco would be a 2-6-2 narrow gauge online design to match the profile of the new closed saloons entering service on the railway, and incorporating the best features of a number of existing locomotives.
+After undertaking trials with the Romney, Hythe and Dymchurch Railway No. 2, Northern Chief in 1972, it was decided that the new loco would be a 2-6-2 narrow gauge outline design to match the profile of the new closed saloons entering service on the railway, and incorporating the best features of a number of existing locomotives.
 The new loco would also be built onsite in the railway’s workshop at Ravenglass.
 Originally, the new engine was to be named Sir Arthur Heywood.
 After the railway received funding from the Northern Rock building society to support the construction of the new loco, it was instead decided to name the locomotive after its chief sponsor.
 It entered traffic in 1976, as part of the 100th anniversary celebrations of the railway’s opening to passengers.

 Northern Rock has since proved to be a reliable and powerful locomotive, and remains the flagship of the locomotive fleet at Ravenglass.
 The engine has visited several railways, including the 1990 Gateshead Garden Festival Railway, the Bure Valley Railway, and as far away as Dresden, Germany, to publicise the railway.
-Two similar locomotives have been built at Ravenglass for the Shuzenji Romney Railway in Japan, Northern Rock II and Cumbria, in 1989 and 1992, respectively.
+Two similar locomotives were built at Ravenglass for the Shuzenji Romney Railway in Japan, Northern Rock II and Cumbria, in 1989 and 1992, respectively.
 The livery of the engine is Highland Railway Muscat Green with red and dark green lining.

-As of 2021, Northern Rock is undergoing a heavy overhaul at the Old Hall Farm workshops near Bouth.
-She is expected to return to Ravenglass before the end of 2021.
+In 2021, Northern Rock underwent a heavy overhaul at the workshops of John Fowler & Son Engineering, Old Hall Farm, Bouth.
+She returned to traffic at Ravenglass in 2023.

 The steam locomotive of the miniature railway ride in RollerCoaster Tycoon is modelled on Northern Rock.

+Northern Rock was used as a basis for the character Jock in The Railway Series by the Rev. W. Awdry, first appearing in Jock the New Engine which was written by Christopher Awdry.